Why Central Oregon Is the Best Place to Stargaze in Oregon

 Central Oregon’s night skies are suited to stargazing for several reasons: The region’s high elevation brings us that much closer to the cosmos, there’s little light pollution to wash out the night sky (more on that soon), our clear skies mean celestial wonders aren’t hidden behind clouds, and it’s easy to get away from city lights—and to where the skies are clearer.

 Too much poor light at night isn’t good for humans, either.
 It can interrupt our sleep patterns and circadian rhythms and even contribute to disease.
-If you think about it, before the advent of artificial light, all living things evolved in an ecosystem with a set 24-hour clock.
-Variation happened seasonally, but one thing was always true: Day was light and night was dark.
 As we’ve become more aware, the work to preserve night skies as a way to contribute to the conservation of all species and their ecosystems is on the rise.
 Dark sky tourism checks all the boxes of what is known as sustainable travel—travel which aims to sustain or enhance the geographical character of a place, including its environment, culture, aesthetics, heritage and well-being of residents.

 Stargazing at Central Oregon’s Observatories

 As dark skies become less common around the globe, places with great dark skies are increasingly recognized as destinations.
-Oregon is blessed with an abundance of dark skies, with some of the best on offer in Central Oregon—a fact verified by the IDA, which designated the first two International Dark Sky places in Oregon right here in the center of the state.
+Central Oregon is blessed with some of the best dark sky destinations, a fact verified by the IDA, which designated the first two International Dark Sky places in Oregon right here in the center of the state.

 Here are a few more Central Oregon dark sky destinations to prioritize on your next visit to Bend and Central Oregon.